Gapped topological spin-orbital liquid on the honeycomb lattice

-The absence of $\mathrm{SU}(4)$ symmetry breaking is confirmed from the structure of the entanglement spectrum.
+The absence of $\mathrm{SU}(4)$ symmetry breaking is supported by the structure of the entanglement spectrum.
 It is expected that the entanglement spectrum has Anderson's tower of states when the symmetry is broken~\cite{Metlitski2015}.
 Anderson's tower of states are clearly seen in the $\mathrm{SU}(3)$ Heisenberg model on the square lattice, which is expected to show a three-sublattice order~\cite{Bauer2012}, as shown in Fig.~\ref{es}(a), while there is no structure in the $\mathrm{SU}(4)$ Heisenberg model on the honeycomb lattice, as shown in Fig.~\ref{es}(b).
-The entanglement spectrum of the $\mathrm{SU}(4)$ Heisenberg model on the honeycomb lattice is always random, which confirms the disordered nature of $\mathrm{SU}(4)$ spins.
+Indeed, the entanglement spectrum of the $\mathrm{SU}(4)$ Heisenberg model on the honeycomb lattice shows no discernible tower-of-states structure, consistent with an $\mathrm{SU}(4)$-symmetric disordered ground state.

-The absence of tetramerization order, which breaks the translation symmetry, is also confirmed from the real space structure of expectation values of bond operators.
-Fig.~\ref{pij} shows the fluctuation of expectation values of bond operators on the ZC6-12 cylinder.
+The absence of tetramerization order, which breaks the translation symmetry, is indicated from the real space structure of expectation values of bond operators.
+Fig.~S2 in Supplemental Material~\cite{SM} shows the fluctuation of expectation values of bond operators on the ZC4-12, ZC5-12, and ZC6-12 cylinders.
 The fluctuation indeed decays when $L_y$ gets larger.
 The absence of the spontaneous symmetry breaking of the $\mathrm{SU}(4)$ and translation symmetries automatically means that the ground states are degenerate when they are gapped, according to the Lieb-Schultz-Mattis-Affleck-Yamada-Oshikawa-Jackeli theorem~\cite{Yamada2018,Yamada2021,Lieb1961,Affleck1986}.
-In this sense, we numerically confirmed the existence of topological order, \textit{i.e.} gapped spin liquid ground states, in the $\mathrm{SU}(4)$ Heisenberg model on the honeycomb lattice.
+In this sense, we numerically inferred the existence of topological order, \textit{i.e.} gapped spin liquid ground states, in the $\mathrm{SU}(4)$ Heisenberg model on the honeycomb lattice.

 \textit{2D limit}. --- From now on, all data points are plotted after the extrapolation about $L_x \to \infty$.
 For energies (resp. entanglement entropies), a linear (resp. exponential) fit about $1/L_x$ (resp. $L_x$) is used in the extrapolation.
 We computed until $L_x=32$ ($L_x=36$ for $L_y=6$), and checked that the results are well-converged about $L_x$.
 Then, as shown in Fig.~\ref{fss}(a), the energy per site in the thermodynamic limit is extracted from the power law fitting about $L_y$, \textit{i.e.} $E/N=qL_y^{-p} + r$.
 The best fit is achieved by $p=3.235$ and $E/N$ in the 2D limit is estimated as,